 |Undergraduate Day||$1,331/credit hour||$18,298/semester|

 The Student Financial Services Office maintains all student account information and generates billings for tuition, fees, room, and board.
 The Student Financial Services Office supports a variety of payment plans and administer all third-party billing activities such as corporate sponsored tuition programs.
 Get more information on tuition rates & payment options.

-The Free Application for Federal Student Aid collects the basic information needed to determine your eligibility for all of the financial aid programs sponsored by the federal government, including Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, Federal Work-Study Programs, Federal Perkins Loans, and Federal Direct (Stafford) Loans.
+To apply for federal financial aid, you will need to file the Free Application for Federal Student Aid (FAFSA).
+The FAFSA collects the basic information needed to determine your eligibility for all of the financial aid programs sponsored by the federal government, including Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, Federal Work-Study Programs, Federal Perkins Loans, and Federal William D. Ford Direct Loans.

-In addition, please note that in order to be eligible for funding, students must be a U.S. citizen or eligible non-citizen; must be matriculated through the Admissions Office into a degree program which is at least 24 credit hours in length; and must demonstrate financial need (except the Federal Unsubsidized Loan and the Federal Direct Parent Loan for Undergraduate Students (PLUS)).
+Please note that in order to be eligible for federal funding, students must be a U.S. citizen or eligible non-citizen; must be matriculated through the Admissions Office into a degree program which is at least 16 credit hours in length (certificate programs); and must demonstrate financial need (except the Federal Unsubsidized Loan and the Federal Direct Parent Loan for Undergraduate Students (PLUS)).